 |

-* If you do not bring a carrier at the time of adoption, a cardboard carrier will be provided for you for $5.
+* If you do not bring a carrier at the time of adoption, a cardboard carrier* will be supplied for $10.

 |